 Kenya, Tanzania, Rwanda, Uganda, Ethiopia, South Africa, Botswana, Zimbabwe, Zambia, Namibia, Mozambique, Egypt, Jordan, Israel, Morocco, Abu Dhabi, Chile, Argentina, Brazil, Peru, Ecuador, Galapagos Islands, Antarctica, Falkland Islands, Italy, Belgium, Netherlands, England, France, Switzerland, Cambodia, Nepal, Thailand, Curacao, Antigua, Guatemala, Belize, Mexico, Canada, and various parts of the United States.

 Helping people to realize their dreams is perhaps the main reason why I am a Travel Consultant.
 I have been fortunate to have the opportunity to visit some of the world’s most amazing places, so I can use my personal experiences to design the perfect trips for my clients.
 I firmly believe that there is no “one size fits all” safari experience, and I love creating unique itineraries which best match with each of my client’s personal interests.
 Many people say that travel to Africa is a once in a lifetime bucket-list dream trip, and I especially love it when clients enjoy their first safari so much that they want to go back again and again!

 Most Memorable Travel Experience

-If you expect the unexpected and are flexible and open minded during your travel, you will be rewarded over and over again.
+This experience taught me that if you are prepared to expect the unexpected and are flexible and open- minded during your travel, you will be rewarded with many amazing memories.

 Recommended Right Now